What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 3. toxic fluorine and chlorine compounds

-1. to lower the temperature
+1. to reduce temperature

 4. to reduce blood viscosity

-5. at high pressure, angina pectoris
+5. at high blood pressure, angina pectoris

 6. for the treatment of gastrointestinal diseases

-7. to strengthen immunity
+7. to strengthen the immune system

 1. in lymph nodes and sarcoidosis